 Campus Feature Hail Purdue Wall The Hail Purdue Wall is south of Elliott Hall of Music, where the sounds of Purdue are played most frequently.
 At night, the wall is illuminated, with the lighted Bell Tower glowing behind it.
-More information on Purdue News Website .
+A two-year endeavor to memorialize the spirit of Purdue culminated in the Hail Purdue Wall, a permanent tribute to the century-old fight song.
+The wall was strategically positioned between Elliott Hall of Music and the Bell Tower because that’s where one…

 Campus Feature Harrison Street Bioswales and Infiltration Planters The Harrison Street bioswales and infiltration planters were included as part of the city’s project when the street was upgraded.
 The project included infiltration planters along Harrison Street, to allow excess stormwater to infiltrate into the ground, and the water is then piped away.
 The bioswales were completed in 2012, and used native sedge plants.
 Office of University Sustainability